How to Employ Overseas Workers in Bulgaria

 The applicant is considered eligible to work in Bulgaria if they are a Bulgarian citizen, a person with settled status in Bulgaria, such as long-term or permanent residence, or if they have valid immigration status which allows them to carry out the work in question, such as the ones listed below:

 - Single Residence and Work Permit - This type of permit is issued to third-country nationals who will be employed by a Bulgarian employer.
 Prior to applying for a permit, the employer needs to have conducted a preliminary labour market study/market research/, proving in a clear way that the national labour market does not offer trained local people, as well as to present evidence that it has actively sought staff in previous period (not less than 15 days and not more than 3 months), immediately before the submission of the application.
 The permit is granted for a period of up to 1 year, with the option of extending it for another 12 months, when there are grounds for its initial granting and there is no interruption in employment, the total duration may not exceed three years.
+It is important to note that the total number of third-country nationals employed in the previous 12 months in the local employer's enterprise should not exceed 20% of the number of Bulgarian citizens employed, but for small and medium-sized companies - 35%.

 - Seasonal employment from 90 days to 9 months - This type of permit is issued to third-country nationals who apply for a residence permit for seasonal work with a Bulgarian employer from 90 days to 9 months within a calendar year.
 Access to the labour market is allowed for holding positions in accordance with the List of Economic Sectors, including activities the implementation of which depends on the change of seasons, which includes two sectors: agriculture, forestry and fisheries, hotels and restaurants.
 Employers should be aware that they are obliged to cover at their own expense the transport costs from the place of origin of the seasonal worker to his place of work in the Republic of Bulgaria and vice versa, as well as the costs of compulsory health insurance and insurance of the seasonal worker.